schalliiii/SoccerSimulator/README.md

 It is advised not to click too fast

-The App replicates the game between Germany and Portugal at the Euro 2020
+The App replicates the game between Germany and Portugal at the Euro 2020 If minimal values entered by the user are bigger than the max values they are swapped